Water Chemistry Water Chemistry — Can Pool pH Be Too High? Problems & How to Lower It

 3. Add acid to the deep end of the pool with the pump running (always add acid to water, never add water to acid)

-4. For muriatic acid, pour slowly in a sweeping motion across the water surface
+4. For muriatic acid, pour it slowly near a return jet (or along the deep-end wall) close to the water surface while standing upwind

 5. For sodium bisulfate, pre-dissolve in a bucket of pool water, then distribute evenly